 Which Indoor Bike Trainer to Buy

-Any trainer in this category will provide you with years of trouble-free training.
+If you want an mid-priced, relatively quiet trainer, any trainer in this category will provide you with years of trouble-free training.

-The CycleOps Magneto is listed here because, unlike the magnetic resistance trainers listed in the next section, it has progressive magnetic resistance.
+(The CycleOps Magneto is listed here because, unlike the magnetic resistance trainers listed in the next section, it has progressive magnetic resistance.)

 |CycleOps Basic Fluid (Yellow)||Wheel||$199.99|